 By the end of the nineteenth century, small private family banks, such as that in which the Barclays were involved, were increasingly unable to compete with the larger joint stock banks.
-In 1896, 20 small private family banks joined together to form a new bank: Barclay and Company Limited.
+In 1896, 20 small private family banks joined together to form a new bank - Barclay and Company Limited.

-The histories of the 19 other banks involved in the 1896 amalgamation were varied.
+The histories of the nineteen other banks involved in the 1896 amalgamation were varied.
 Only one, Goslings and Sharpe of Fleet Street, was based in London, the rest being country bankers, who had originally offered banking services to their business acquaintances as a sideline to a more established trade.
-Many of the 20 banks had been established by families who were members of the Society of Friends (also known as Quakers).
-As a result, a strong network of business links already existed between many of the banks, which was further strengthened by numerous marriages between various members of the families.
+Many of the twenty banks had been established by families who were members of the Society of Friends (also known as Quakers).
+As a result, a strong network of business links already existed between many of the banks, further strengthened by numerous marriages between various members of the families.
 Their Quakerism also helped to contribute towards the success of their banks, as Quakers were renowned for their sobriety and trustworthiness, making them ideal bankers.

 The businesses from which the country banks grew included brewing, iron trading, shipping and shop-keeping, but by far the most common route to a successful country bank was via the textile industry.
 The Gurneys, who had founded their first bank in Norwich in 1775, had originally been woollen merchants.
 By 1896, their banks were spread across East Anglia and accounted for eight of the twenty that took part in the amalgamation.
 Similarly, the Backhouses of Darlington established their bank in 1774 on wealth accumulated in linen manufacturing.
 It was the Gurneys and the Backhouses, together with the Barclays, who formed the driving force behind the amalgamation.

 The bank created as a result of the 1896 amalgamation had 182 branches and 806 staff.
-However, the majority of the branches were located in the South East of England, and 192 of the staff were based at 54 Lombard Street (the old Barclay partnership bank), so Barclay and Company could not yet make any claims to be a nationwide bank.
-The next 20 years saw them remedy that through a series of further amalgamations and takeovers.
+However, the majority of the branches were located in the south-east of England, and 192 of the staff were based at 54 Lombard Street (the old Barclay partnership bank), so Barclay and Company could not yet make any claims to be a nation-wide bank.
+The next 20 years saw them remedy that through a series of further amalgamations and take-overs.
 By 1920, when the Treasury barred any further amalgamations between the larger banks, Barclays Bank Limited (it changed its name in 1917) was ranked third amongst Britain's 'Big Five' banks.

 Barclays' ambitions, however, lay beyond the shores of Great Britain.
-Under the chairmanship of Frederick Craufurd Goodenough, Barclays gained control of the Colonial Bank, with branches in the Caribbean and West Africa; the Anglo-Egyptian Bank, with branches in Palestine, Egypt, Malta and Cyprus; and the National Bank of South Africa.
+Under the Chairmanship of Frederick Craufurd Goodenough, Barclays gained control of the Colonial Bank, with branches in the Caribbean and West Africa; the Anglo-Egyptian Bank, with branches in Palestine, Egypt, Malta and Cyprus; and the National Bank of South Africa.
 In 1925 Goodenough merged the three together to form a new bank - Barclays Bank (Dominion, Colonial and Overseas), to become known as Barclays Bank DCO, and later Barclays Bank International.

 At home, the domestic bank continued to grow and change.
-The two world wars saw women working in banks in significant numbers for the first time.
+The two World Wars saw women working in banks in significant numbers for the first time.
 Their employment continued to increase throughout the 1950s, until, by 1962, Barclays employed more women than men.
 Increased mechanisation and technology also meant changes to the way in which the Bank operated, and to the appearance of the branches.
 Additionally, new and improved services, and increasing competition for new customers meant that banks started to advertise on a large scale for the first time.